 Continuing Education Activity

-Necrolytic migratory erythema (NME) is a characteristic skin rash most often associated with the glucagonoma, an alpha-cell tumor of the pancreatic islets.
-It is usually seen as a part of the glucagonoma syndrome, a paraneoplastic syndrome which includes the triad of diabetes mellitus, NME, and weight loss.
-This activity reviews the cause, pathophysiology and presentation of necrolytic migratory erythema and highlights the role of the interprofessional team in its management.
+Necrolytic migratory erythema (NME) is a characteristic skin rash most often associated with glucagonoma, an alpha-cell tumor of the pancreatic islets.
+It is usually seen as a part of the glucagonoma syndrome, a paraneoplastic syndrome that includes the triad of diabetes mellitus, NME, and weight loss.
+However, more rarely, NME can also be seen as a part of other clinical entities such as liver disease and intestinal malabsorption; here, it is termed the pseudoglucagonoma syndrome.
+The skin rash is characteristically extremely erythematous, shows superficial epidermal necrosis, and often spreads in a centrifugal pattern.
+The condition is frequently misdiagnosed due in part to its rarity.
+It is the presenting symptom of the pancreatic islet neoplasm.
+Thus, timely recognition and treatment can help prevent morbidity from the epidermal dysfunction and mortality from the tumor burden itself if the neoplasm is identified before metastasis.
+This activity reviews the cause, pathophysiology, and presentation of necrolytic migratory erythema and highlights the role of the interprofessional team in its management.

 - Identify the etiology of necrolytic migratory erythema.